Madalina088/Proiect-Practic---Testare-Manuala-/README.md

  - we will use test environment
  - testing using new accounts and older account is necessary
- - The following test conditions could be found here: *vom adauga link catre document cu test conditions create si incarcate pe github.
+ - The following test conditions could be found here: [test conditions](https://github.com/Madalina088/Proiect-Practic---Testare-Manuala-/blob/main/Bug_91891.PNG).
 Test conditions vor fi exportate din Jira.

 ### 3.3 Test cases